YottaDB/YDB-Web-Server/doc/auth-auth.md

 limitations under the License.
 -->
 # Authorization and Authentication on the YottaDB Web Server
+Before starting, note that you need to install libsodium-devel on your server in order to use the features here.
+If you haven't installed it prior to installing the YDB-Web-Server, please install it and then re-run the install for the Web Server.

 When you start the server with `start^%ydbwebreq`, nothing in the server will require any authentication, and all web services can be reached by anybody if they can reach your network.
 To protect your web services, enable authentication.